 A Swedish consortium has planned to launch Oceanbird, a huge sailing cargo ship with a capacity of 6.000-7.000 vehicles.
-It will cross the Atlantic Ocean, reducing emissions by 90%.
+You will cross the Atlantic Ocean, reducing emissions by 90%.

 The ship is technically called WPCC, Wind-Powered Car Carrier.
-It was designed as part of a Swedish collaborative project between the maritime consulting firm Wallenius Marine SSPA and the KTH Royal Institute of Technology in Stockholm.
+It was designed as part of a Swedish collaborative project between the maritime consulting firm Wallenius Marine SSP extension and the KTH Royal Institute of Technology in Stockholm.

 Wallenius Marine claims that Oceanbird announces a new era of sailing.
 Either way, it will be the largest sailing cargo ship in the world.

 The sea trial of a scale model is already perfectly successful.
 It was conducted earlier this year to test the ship's tilt, engine and rudders.
 Phase two of the development will bring Oceanbird on course to sail by the end of 2024.